 Which brings me back to batteries.
 Regardlesss of whether or not the Earth is warming and it's caused by humans, the United States needs better energy storage to kick the foreign oil habit.
 Unproven electric vehicle programs aren't going to get us there.
 Only better batteries.
 Yawn.

 Note: many people who read an article like this ask, "How much does that cost?"
 If you're really truly cynical and you discount all human effort outside of pure money changing hands (which is incalculable unless you go by lobbyist fees), then the figure for $1bil in funding may be around $2Mil.
-At least, that's how one might read the
+At least, that's how one might read the Wall Street Journal's numbers.
+I'm not cynical like you though.

 GO EESTOR!!!